Why partner with Bobby

 Paul Williams Chris Adams Boby Marko Unlikely Pictures

 This is where all the planning really pays off.
 During production, everything operates and comes together like a well-oiled machine.
-And yes, things will sometimes change—but with solid pre-production in place, we’re able to pivot quickly and efficiently.
-Whether we’re filming a two-camera interview with a sports icon, a VR studio production, or shooting on location in Italy (yes, please!), our goal is to get it right in camera—“fix it in post” isn’t our style!
+And yes, things will sometimes change – but with solid pre-production in place, we’re able to pivot quickly and efficiently.
+Whether we’re filming a two-camera interview with a sports icon, a VR studio production, or shooting on location in Italy (yes, please!), my goal is to get it right in camera… “fix it in post” isn’t my style!

 Rough Edit